-Course #: 08814 Credits: 2 PEIMS #: 13005600 Grades: 10-12 A pre-employment laboratory course designed to specific training for entry-level employment in the field of residential and commercial/industrial elec careers.
-This course includes installation, servicing and actual job-site training that leads to career o a licensed apprentice electrician.
-Students will he opportunity to complete certification in NCCER El Hours completed during the course can be transf advanced licenses in the industry.
-This course is o Abilene High School campus, but is open to all Al This course cannot be entered at mid-term. high demand trical skills, safety, pportunities as ave the ectrical Trades. erred to offered on the Prerequisites: Principles of Architecture and Construction
+A pre-employment laboratory course designed to provide job-specific training for entry-level employment in the high demand field of residential and commercial/industrial electrical careers.
+This course includes installation, servicing skills, safety, and actual job-site training that leads to career opportunities as a licensed apprentice electrician.
+Students will have the opportunity to complete certification in NCCER Electrical Trades.
+Hours completed during the course can be transferred to advanced licenses in the industry.
+This course is offered on the Abilene High School campus, but is open to all AISD students.
+This course cannot be entered at mid-term.